JustinHuPrime/DataPackCrafter/docs/quickstart.md

 }
 ```

 On the other hand, raw commands are specified using a bare string or list of strings.
-This means you can generate multiple commands using something like `for` expressions:
+This means you can also generate multiple commands using something like `for` expressions:

 Example: **starter_kit.datapack**